ceres-solver/ceres-solver/docs/source/introduction.rst

          squares problems, please start by reading the :ref:`chapter-tutorial`.

-.. [#f2] While there is some debate as to who invented of the method
+.. [#f2] While there is some debate as to who invented the method of
-         of Least Squares [Stigler]_.
-There is no debate that it was Carl Friedrich Gauss's prediction of the orbit of the newly discovered asteroid Ceres based on just 41 days of observations that brought it to the attention of the world [TenenbaumDirector]_.
+         Least Squares [Stigler]_, there is no debate that it was Carl Friedrich brought it to the attention of the world.
+Using just 22 observations of the newly discovered asteroid Ceres, Gauss used the method of least squares to correctly predict when and where the asteroid will emerge from behind the Sun [TenenbaumDirector]_.
 We named our solver after Ceres to celebrate this seminal event in the history of astronomy, statistics and optimization.